qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

    For various ``<machine>`` and ``<distro>`` combinations, see `Release Notes <https://docs.qualcomm.com/doc/80-80020-300/>`__.

-   .. note:: To build the images in a fully isolated environment, you can try out `kas-container <https://kas.readthedocs.io/en/latest/userguide/kas-container.html>`__ instead.
+   .. note:: You can build the images in a fully isolated environment by using `kas-container <https://kas.readthedocs.io/en/latest/userguide/kas-container.html>`__.

 #.
-After a successful build, check that the ``rootfs.img`` file is in the build artifacts:
+After a successful build, check if the ``rootfs.img`` file exists in the build artifacts.

    .. container:: nohighlight